 Some county, city, or state grants may be open to foreign entities if they have a U.S.-legal Incorporation and at least one local person, and usually some type of "match" in cash or inkind to match the U.S. funds or grants.
-Most of those grants are either industry or locationspecific, i.e., Bucks Built Startup Fund80 (\$25,000), Delaware Encouraging Development, Growth & Expansion Grant (up to \$100,000)81, to name a few.
+Most of those grants are either industry or locationspecific, i.e., Bucks Built Startup Fund 80 (\$25,000), Delaware Encouraging Development, Growth & Expansion Grant (up to \$100,000)81, to name a few.
 Note that you are usually be competing with local companies.
 However, few spots may be "reserved" for foreign-owned businesses, so the success rate can in fact be quite high if you are supported by the local receiving ecosystem.
 Also, talk to the local Economic Development agency(ies) of your targeted U.S. location as they may have tax or other incentives for you, usually related to your number of local hires (for 5 or more generally) and assets you are bringing to the region.
 Some states also have dedicated non-profit organizations that can act as venture capital investors providing early-stage investment as well as mentoring, grants, and access to angel networks.
 They focus on local economic growth; they usually require match funding working closely with local angel investor groups, for example: Ben Franklin Technology Partners (Pennsylvania) and Maryland Entrepreneur Funding and Investments (TEDCO).

 In addition, the SBA has licensed and regulates local "Small Business Investment Companies" (SBICs)82, privately owned companies, that invest in U.S. small businesses in the form of debt and equity.
-Those SBICs use their private funds, along with SBAguaranteed funding, to invest in small businesses.
-Your U.S. legal entity will need some type of collaterals to qualify.
+Those SBICs use their private funds, along with SBA-